bradtiltonnow/ccl1200-k23/guidebook.md

 8. Notice that only work notes is accessible in the page.
 Go back to the table builder tab and add the additional comments field above the activities formatter.

 9. Click **Save** and refresh the rendered workspace tab.
-You should now see the ability to post work notes R comments.
+You should now see the ability to post work notes and comments.

 10. Now let's add email capabilities to the form.
 In table builder click **Preview** (at the top right next to *Save*).